 1. Install and Setup the events calendar WordPress plugin

 Event Plus is an events calendar WordPress plugin that lets you create and manage events right from your dashboard.
-With Event Plus calendar, you can organize: Seminars, Meetings, Conferences, Meetups and more.
+With the Event Plus calendar, you can organize Seminars, Meetings, Conferences, Meetups, and more.
 It is not a free plugin.
 It comes with a membership to WPeka Club.

 2. Create Your Event

 What kind of events do you plan to create?
 Here are some examples:

 • Small business – Paid workshop or webinar for potential clients

 • Restaurant – Paid food tasting or special menu event with celebrity chef

 • Hotel or Travel company – Expeditions, hikes, treks, or special tours

 Your events can be one-time or recurring events and you can display the event location on Google Maps.
 You can choose to set up your events for a limited number of attendees so that you don’t sell more tickets than necessary.
 It’s as simple as selecting your preferences and publishing it as a page or post.
 You can edit your event at any time if you need to make changes.